neilck/paste-review-reminder/README.md

 - **Per-File Storage:** Saves blocks per file to file (`.pastereview.json`), allowing Git versioning.
 - **Checksum Validation:** Ensures saved blocks correspond to the current file content.
 - **Git-Friendly:** The saved manifest can be committed to source control.

 ---

+## Block Tracking Logic

+The extension uses two distinct paths to determine whether a change constitutes a block of code requiring review:

+### 1. Direct Paste Detection

+This path detects a single, large content change that occurs instantly, which is characteristic of a **manual paste** operation.

+- If a single text change introduces more than the number of lines set by **`pasteReviewReminder.minimumPasteLines`** (default: 20 lines), the block is **immediately tracked and highlighted**.

+### 2. Fast Typing / Streaming AI Detection

+This path tracks continuous, rapid changes over a short duration, which is characteristic of **AI code generation streaming**.

+- The extension tracks the total number of characters added and the duration of continuous typing activity.
+- If, after a brief pause (100ms timeout), **BOTH** conditions are met, the block is tracked:
+  - **Speed:** The calculated typing speed exceeds the **`pasteReviewReminder.typingSpeedThreshold`** (default: 110 characters/sec).
+  - **Size:** The total number of affected lines exceeds the **`pasteReviewReminder.minimumStreamingLines`** (default: 20 lines).

+---